 Ministry for the Environment analysts said removing the requirement to align ETS settings with those targets would help lower unit prices, strengthen market confidence, and spare the Crown a possible fiscal hit.

-A regulatory impact statement released with the paper acknowledged analysts had not quantified any of the policy’s potential benefits or costs.
+However, a regulatory impact statement released with the paper acknowledged the analysts had not quantified any of the policy’s potential benefits or costs.

-The National Party campaigned in 2023 on using the ETS as its “main tool” for meeting New Zealand’s climate targets, saying it was “absolutely committed” to doing so.
+The National Party campaigned in 2023 on using the ETS as its “main tool” for meeting New Zealand’s climate targets.
+It accused the Labour Government of destabilising the scheme with reforms and said restoring that stability was “essential to build credibility".

 Remember we welcome robust, respectful and insightful debate.
 We don't welcome abusive or defamatory comments and will de-register those repeatedly making such comments.
 Our current comment policy is here.